owkin/fedeca/quickstart/quickstart.md

 Note that fedeca should work on any data format, provided that the return type of the substra opener is indeed a pandas.dataframe but let's keep it simple in this quickstart.

-We recommend users to first install ipython (`pip install ipython`) or jupyter, and to copy-paste and run the content of the blocks sequentially either in the ipython shell or in a jupyter notebook.

-(Don't forget to make sure the `ipython` being called is the one from the fedeca conda environment by calling `which ipython`.
-In case it is not the correct one running `hash -r` usually does the trick.)

 Here we will use fedeca utils which will generate some synthetic survival data